Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 escape = the terminator
 escape_cʰar = \e
-ground = `(not \e'\e')` 8< for electroncity; i forgot about lithp, but i've been thinking syntacticlesssanskrit for low level `1729 iti rejjī vadāmi`, where rejjī is the (nick)name of some specific register, and reminds me of shakespearean poetry >8
+ground = `(not \e'\e')` 8< for electroncity; i forgot about lithp, but i've been thinking syntacticlesssanskrit for low level `1729 iti rejjī vadāmi`, where rejjī is the (nick)name of some specific register, and reminds me of shakespearean poetry >8 i want to capture the essence of recursive duality; waves∘particles, and particles∘waves

 zero cost abstractions; zero cost in maintenance, but overhead of runtime ∵ macros are abstractions (= (:- (quantum ++Qubit) (measure Qubit)) (:- (quantum Qubit) (and (ground Qubit) (measure Qubit))))